Analytical Potentials for Flat Galaxies with Spheroidal Halos: Introduction

 Accordingly, the study of the gravitational potential generated by an idealized thin disc is a problem of great astrophysical relevance and so, through the years, different approaches have been used to obtain such kind of thin disc models (see \citet{BT} and references therein).
 So, once an expression for the gravitational potential has been derived, corresponding expressions for the surface mass density of the disc and for the circular velocity of the disc particles can be obtained.
 Then, if the expression for the circular velocity can be adjusted to fit the observational data of the rotation curve of a particular galaxy, the total mass can be obtained by integrating the corresponding surface mass density.

 However, although most of these thin disc models have surface densities and rotation curves with remarkable properties, many of them mainly represent discs of infinite extension and thus they are rather poor flat galaxy models.
-Therefore, in order to obtain more realistic models of flat galaxies, is better to consider methods that permit obtaining finite thin disc models.
+Therefore, in order to obtain more realistic models of flat galaxies, it is better to consider methods that permit obtaining finite thin disc models.
 Now, a simple method to obtain the gravitational potential, the surface density and the rotation curve of thin discs of finite radius was developed by \citet{HUN}, the simplest example of a disc obtained by this method being the well known \citet{KAL} disc.

-In a previous paper \citep{GR} we use the Hunter method in order to obtain an infinite family of thin discs of finite radius with a well behaved surface mass density.
+In a previous paper \citep{GR} we used the Hunter method in order to obtain an infinite family of thin discs of finite radius with a well-behaved surface mass density.
 This family of disc models was derived by requiring that the surface density behaves as a monotonously decreasing function of the radius, with a maximum at the center of the disc and vanishing at the edge.
 Furthermore, the motion of test particles in the gravitational fields generated by the first four members of this family was studied in \citet{RLG}.
-So, although the mass distribution of this family of discs presents a satisfactory behaviour in such a way that they could be considered adequate as flat galaxy models, their corresponding rotation curves do not present a so good behavior as they do not reproduce the flat region of the observed rotation curve.
+So, although the mass distribution of this family of discs presents a satisfactory behaviour in such a way that they could be considered adequate as flat galaxy models, their corresponding rotation curves do not present a so good behavior, as they do not reproduce the flat region of the observed rotation curve.

-On the other hand, in \citet{PRG} a new family of discs was obtained as a superposition of members of the previously obtained family, by requiring that the surface density be expressed as a well behaved function of the gravitational potential, in such a way that the corresponding distribution functions can be easily obtained.
+On the other hand, in \citet{PRG} a new family of discs was obtained as a superposition of members of the previously obtained family, by requiring that the surface density be expressed as a well-behaved function of the gravitational potential, in such a way that the corresponding distribution functions can be easily obtained.
 Furthermore, besides presenting a well-behaved surface density, the models also presented rotation curves with a better behavior than the generalized Kalnajs discs.
-However, although these discs are stable against small radial perturbations of disc star orbits, they are unstable to small perturbations vertical to the disc plane.
-Then, apart of the stability problems, these discs can be considered as quite adequate models in order to describe satisfactorily a great variety of galaxies.
+However, although these discs are stable against small radial perturbations of disc star orbits, they are unstable to small vertical perturbations normal to the disc plane.
+Then, apart from the stability problems, these discs can be considered as quite adequate models in order to satisfactorily describe a great variety of galaxies.